 A few words about me¶

 Greetings traveler, and welcome to my website!
-I am Lilian Besson, teacher-developper in Computer Science, currently assistant professor at ENS de Rennes from 2016 to 2021.
-I will be a full-time professor of Computer Science in Classes Préparatoires (in MP2I) from next September 2022 until August 2022 in Strasbourg, at Lycée Kléber, and I am now at Centre international de Valbonne à Valbonne.
+I am Lilian Besson, teacher-developper in Computer Science, and I was assistant professor at ENS de Rennes from 2016 to 2021.
+I was full-time professor of Computer Science in Classes Préparatoires (in MP2I) from next September 2022 until August 2022 in Strasbourg, at Lycée Kléber, and I am now at Centre international de Valbonne à Valbonne.

 In February 2021, I had fun adding these applications there on my site, to be able to write small codes, give quick explanations without having to install anything on his computer: ocaml.besson.link for OCaml 4.08, jscpp.besson.link for C/C++, python.besson.link and notebook.besson.link for Python 3.8, turing.besson.link for Turing machines, and tableaunoir.besson.link for an interactive and super functional blackboard!
 Note: I did not develop these applications myself, they are all free under the MIT or GPLv3 license.